 The Engineering Modification Instruction (EMI) process is the method utilized to assure that safety is not adversely affected by rail system modifications not subject to the System Safety and Security Certification Process.
 This includes evaluation and assurance that a proposed modification does not adversely affect a system, vehicle, equipment or facility previously certified under the System Safety and Security Certification Process.
 The SAFE Deputy Chief, Rail Safety will ensure that the required safety analysis is performed on the proposed modification to identify hazards that might arise because of implementation of the proposed modification.
 The Deputy Chief, Rail Safety will ensure that identified hazards are entered into the Hazard Management Process.
-OAP 200-6, Engineering Modification Instruction, (January 21, 2010) defines the process for initiating, evaluating, processing, and implementing modifications or improvements to rail systems, vehicles, facilities, and equipment.
-A final EMI package is compiled for final review and approval, by managers of affected offices including: SAFE, RTRA, RTTO, TRST, CMNT, SMNT, CENI, CENV, TTDC and QAAW.
-QAAW and TTDC monitor final implementation and performance of the modification.
+CENI and CENV are responsible for defining the process for initiating, evaluating, processing, and implementing modifications or improvements to rail systems, vehicles, facilities, and equipment.
+For CENV EMI's, affected offices include: CMNT, TTDC, and QAAW.
+For CENI EMI's, affected office include: SMNT, TRST and SAFE.
+FYI, CENV uses Documentum for document work flows, and CENI uses A final EMI package is compiled for final review and approval by SharePoint. designated managers of affected offices.
+The approved packages is distributed to stakeholders including: SAFE, RTRA, RTTO, TRST, CMNT, SMNT, CENI, CENV, TTDC and QAAW as applicable.
+QAAW monitors the implementation of the modification.

 Any proposed configuration change, except IT and CENI project management design changes, will be initiated by an EMI, and coordinated with RTTO, RTRA, SAFE, CENI, CENV, TRST, SMNT, CMNT, QAAW and CFO with documentation, including hazard analysis results, provided to support the economic or functional reasons for the changes.
 EMIs that involve a change to WMATA's standards shall be submitted to the Design Control Board for approval and inclusion in the standards.
-IT changes will be processed in accordance with WMATA Policy/Instruction 6.6, EDP Security and IT Standard 7.0.
 Configuration changes will be routed through the WMATA Design Control Board for review and approval in accordance with WMATA Policy/Instruction 4.14/2, Design Control Board and Policy/Instruction 4.10/3, Configuration Control Management.
+IT changes will be processed according to WMATA P/I 15.1/3, Information Security and IT Standard 7.0.